nikolayg/nikgrozev-website/_posts/blog/2015-06-16-fast-and-simple-sampling-in-pandas-when-loading-data-from-files.md

 Often it is reasonable to select every N-th line in the file and ignore the rest.
 This makes sense if the data is already ordered by an important parameter (e.g. time of event occurrence) and thus such sampling will result in a representative sample.
-Generating the list of <u>skiprows</u> is trivial once we know the number of lines in the file.
+Generating the list of `skiprows` is trivial once we know the number of lines in the file.
 We can obtain the latter with a simple scan of the file we can just use an upper bound of the number of lines we expect in the file.
 The following code illustrates the approach: